pyladies-vancouver/pyladies/README.md

 For food sponsorship, we budget around $8/person for dinner.
 We usually have 15-30 people show up, and assume half of the RSVPs on Meetup will attend.

+There are 3 options for handling food:

+* PyLadies organizer does the ordering and the sponsor reimburses
+* PyLadies organizer plans the order and the sponsor pays
+* Sponsor handles ordering and payment

 When ordering food, remember to include the following options:

 * Meat